 Rural Youth Participation

-rural young people in developing countries are among the least engaged in policy making.
+rural youth in developing countries are among the least engaged in policy making.
 This disengagement is perpetuated by policy frameworks that often have an “urban bias,” neglecting the unique needs and vulnerabilities of rural youth.
 Additionally, an adult-centric approach dominates policymaking, viewing youth as passive recipients rather than active contributors to policy design and implementation.

 International Fund for Agricultural Development (IFAD, 2019